Taih-Marques/Taih-Marques/README.md

-<h2> :sparkles: Hi there, I'm Tainah Marques and my nickname is "Taih"!:sparkles:</h2>
+<h2> :sparkles: Hi there, I'm Tainah Marques but you can call me "Taih"!:sparkles:</h2>

 :pushpin: Computer Science Student at the State University of Santa Cruz - UESC </br>
 :dart: Currently undertaking courses in advanced programming languages to become a FULL Stack developer.